Good Luck

 more respect because of potential long-term damaging effects.
 Greater

 consideration needs to be given to its use.
-Many of the arguments that we
+Many of the arguments that

 employ against surgery could well be applied to Botox.
 We need controlled